-Some may say that it is the level of THC that will induce a great sleep.
+Some may say that it is the level of THC that will induce great sleep.
 That said, most people divide the strains into either Sativa, Indica or a hybrid of the two.
-The popular stereotype is that sativa dominant strains will promote a more energetic & creative feeling, some might say euphoric.
-On the other side, indica dominant strains will induce a much more predictable sleepy sensation.
-This is often when people feel 'couch-locked'.
+The popular stereotype is that Sativa dominant strains will promote a more energetic & creative feeling; some might say euphoric.
+On the other side, Indica dominant strains will induce a much more predictable sleepy sensation.
+This is often when people feel ‘couch-locked.

-Another thing to consider is the presence of cannabinol or CBN, which is a lesser known cannabinoid also known for promoting sleep.
-Unfortunately, without a lab test it is hard to know how much CBN is in the strain you may have purchased.
+Another thing to consider is the presence of cannabinol or CBN, which is a lesser-known cannabinoid also known for promoting sleep.
+Unfortunately, it is hard to know how much CBN is in the strain you may have purchased without a lab test.

-Blueberry: A pure indica known for helping to alleviate pain it also induces a nice sleep
+Blueberry: A pure Indica known for helping to alleviate the pain it also induces a nice sleep

-One outlier, that is minimally psychoactive, is Cannatonic.
-This is a cannabidiol (CBD) based strain that is not an indica and contains less THC than many other strains.
+One outlier that is minimally psychoactive is Cannatonic.
+This cannabidiol (CBD) based strain is not an Indica and contains less THC than many other strains.
 It is great for medical patients seeking pain relief and the need for sleep.
-This is not a recreational strain.

 As with anything, always start slowly.
 Depending on how you react, a small amount may be enough to get you to sleep whereas too much could have the opposite effect.
 I hope this helps!

-If you are having difficulty falling asleep smoking or vaporizing cannabis can help reduce the time it takes to fall asleep tremendously.
-I know that there are some traditional heavy indicas that put people to sleep, but my personal selections for sleep are Skywalker OG, Pennywise (1:1 CBD strain), and Royal Kush.
-Absolute Xtracts actually makes a great Royal Kush CO2 cartridge for a vape pen, which can be nice to use before bed as it is much simpler than smoking and does not make that telltale cannabis smell if you would rather keep your mmj to yourself.
+If you are having difficulty falling asleep, smoking or vaporizing cannabis can help reduce the time it takes to fall asleep tremendously.
+I know that there are some traditional heavy Indicas that put people to sleep, but my personal selections for sleep are Skywalker OG, Pennywise (1:1 CBD strain), and Royal Kush.
+Absolute Xtracts actually makes a great Royal Kush CO2 cartridge for a vape pen, which can be nice to use before bed as it is much simpler than smoking and does not make that telltale cannabis smell if you would rather keep your MJ to yourself.

-The strains thathe work best for me, where sleep is concerned, are Deep Sleep OG and Granddaddy Purple.
+The strains that work best for me, where sleep is concerned, are Deep Sleep OG and Granddaddy Purple.
 These two always seem to knock me out.
 Of course different strains hit different people differently.
-With that in mind, any straight indica should do wonders in the sleep department.
+With that in mind, any straight Indica should do wonders in the sleep department.

 This is an individual choice.
-Each person's unique internal chemistry responds to cannabis strains differently, however; Indica strains have traditionally been the most common "go to" products for inducing relaxation and sleep.
-Several Kush varieties were mentioned in comments below.
+Each person’s unique internal chemistry responds to cannabis strains differently, however; Indica strains have traditionally been the most common "go-to" products for inducing relaxation and sleep.
+Several Kush varieties were mentioned in the comments below.
 They are good places to start.